Randisi & Associates

 Many companies go into a panic when they aren’t reading the law but rather listen to news reports or to what non-lawyers opine about a law.

 This article explains how the Third Circuit Rejects Claims by New Jersey Applicant Who Failed Cannabis Test In Zanetich v.
-Walmart Stores East Inc., the Third Circuit Court of Appeals held that a job applicant could not bring a claim against Walmart under New Jersey’s Cannabis Regulatory, Enforcement Assistance, and Marketplace Modernization Act (CREAMMA) after his job offer was rescinded for failing a drug test for cannabis.
+Walmart Stores East Inc. The Third Circuit Court of Appeals held that a job applicant could not bring a claim against Walmart under New Jersey’s Cannabis Regulatory, Enforcement Assistance, and Marketplace Modernization Act (CREAMMA) after his job offer was rescinded for failing a drug test for cannabis.
 This decision clarifies the limits of employment protections under CREAMMA and provides guidance to employers navigating cannabis-related employment policies in New Jersey.

 The plaintiff applied for an asset protection position at a Walmart facility in Swedesboro, New Jersey.
 After receiving a conditional job offer, he took a drug test pursuant to Walmart’s corporate policy.
 When the test returned positive for cannabis, Walmart rescinded the job offer.
 The plaintiff sued, claiming that Walmart’s actions violated CREAMMA and New Jersey’s public policy.
 Both claims were dismissed by the district court, a decision the Third Circuit affirmed.